ckastbjerg/issuu-maze/README.md

 Nice to have:
+- [x] Improove rotation (currently walls gets in the way)
+- [x] Don't allow walking through walls
+- [x] Improove wall generation algorithm (in some scenarios walls colide)
+- [x] Add arms/gun/something like in a FPS (oh yeah!)
 - [ ] Refactor!!!
+- [ ] Update url with search params to allow sharing of maze's
+- [ ] Make it possible to use stacks for maze generation
 - [ ] Wait for move before allowing next move (when using arrow keys)
+- [ ] Make it possible to slide left and right by holding shift + left/right
 - [ ] Create overlay when hovering document cover to display some metadata
 - [ ] Add prefixing
-- [x] Improove rotation (currently walls gets in the way)
-- [x] Don't allow walking through walls
 - [ ] Only render visible documents to screen
 - [ ] Create option to configure maze layout runtime (a map editor)
+- [ ] Create option to configure start position in maze
 - [ ] cue up clicks for reader to enhance experience...
-- [x] Improove wall generation algorithm (in some scenarios walls colide)
-- [x] Add arms/gun/something like in a FPS (oh yeah!)
+- [ ] Use web sockets to create a "multiplayer" experience
+- [ ] Add some kind of gamification (maze quests, puzzles, etc.)